epGameDev/django-practice-site/README.md

 ```
 <br/>

-After you get Django installed, it is time to create a project.
+After you get Django installed, it is time to create a project and give it a name.
+I chose to call it config because it holds all the settings files and is the main point of configuring your project.
+To do this, you will run this command:

-Create a project folder and open it in your IDE (VSCode for me).
-When in this folder, Once open, use the integrated terminal in the IDE or simply navigate to the project folder in your systems main terminal application.
-In there you will create a Django project with this command:

 ```bash